For a medical student, failing to match may be one of the most difficult challenges to face and overcome. But there is help.

 “It’s OK to feel deeply sad or angry or frustrated,” Dr. Glassman says.
 “Self-compassion is often hard for medical students.
 But don’t try to push those unwanted feelings away immediately.
 They are learning opportunities to see things differently.”

-The AOA Match was Feb.
-5 and the National Resident Matching Program (NRMP) is March 16.
 In addition to learning self-compassion, Dr. Glassman shared additional survival tips if a student fails to match.
 This is an edited transcript.
 For advice on how to best move forward in your career after failing to match, read The DO’s 2016 article on the topic.

 If a student doesn’t match, what’s a good first step toward managing the disappointment?